- By GRACE MARIBU

 “Sexual crimes and crimes against children are very serious because they affect the child badly at the time and also have very long lasting damaging impacts,” said Anna K. Solomon, Secretary of the Department for Community Development.

-Making an example of National Capital District, Secretary Solomon said the NCD Commission needed to integrate the Child Protection office into its structure and begin dealing with children’s issues in the Nation’s Capital.
+Making an example of National Capital District, Secretary Solomon said the NCD Commission needed to integrate the Child Protection office into its structure and begin dealing with children’s issues i n the Nation’s

 “Right now, you do not have any child protection office; just a social services section and a Family Sexual Violence Action Committee that is not the child welfare council as per the law of PNG and therefore not grounded in law,” she said.

-Whether the overlapping in the machinery is deliberate or not has not been ascertained, but the NCD FSVAC was also making a verbal submission to Members of Parliament this week to roll out the National GBV Strategy launched in 2016 and start creating their own provincial FSVAC based on the NCD model to address family and gender based issues and violations.
+Whether the overlapping in the machinery is deliberate or not has not been ascertained, but the NCD FSVAC was also making a verbal submission to Members of Parliament t his week to roll out the Nanional GBV Strategy launched in 2016 and start creating their own provincial FSVAC based on the NCD model to address family and gender based issues and violations.

-At this point, the NCD is the only district out of the 22 provinces that is vocal and active in pushing GVB/FSV issues.
+At this point, the NCD is the only district out of the 22 provinces that is vocal and active in push ing GVB/FSV

-“We will be telling Parliament that this a state of emergency; that it is a disaster, all provincial governments have to attend to GBV and family sexual violence right now,” said Beriso.
+“We will be telling Parliament that this a state of emergency; that it is a disaster, all provincial governments have to at tend to GBV and family sexual violence right now,” said

 PNGTF said the child is doing well and will be placed in a good home and the money donated to her cause spent properly on her care.
 However, her assailants remain free.